-The first thing that catches your eye when you drive by Andiamo Pizza (5600 Biscayne Boulevard) is the building.
+The first thing that catches your eye when you drive by Andiamo Pizza (5600 Biscayne Boulevard, Miami) is the building.
 Initially, it was a two-story store and apartment building way back in 1929.

-In 1937, it was known as the Merry-Go-Round when police raided it for its illegal gambling rooms (craps and card tables along with horse racing).
+In 1937, it was known as the Merry-Go-Round when police raided it for its illegal gambling rooms (craps, card tables, and horse racing).
 The current building best resembles its probably longest-running tenant other than Andiamo, the General Tire Company of Miami.

 I generally prefer straight pepperoni or cheese pies, but at Andiamo, I like the mix of meats and veggies.
-There is a pie for every taste.
+So there is a pie for every taste.

 Those breadsticks with warm tomato sauce are a great way to start your meal.
 I forgot to mention they use a brick oven to make the pizza, which is my preferred pie baking method.